 The soft white sands of Sennen beach is only a stones throw from dramatic granite cliffs of Land’s End, with a huddle of old cottages set around harbour sheltered from the worst o the Atlantic storms.
 The village gives way to thirties villas and even a pavement that could double for a narrow promenade, following the seas westwards towards the slipway, before the sands of the beach backed by the increasing wild Cornish heathland which stretch away towards Gurnards head.

-We parked at the bottom of the hill struggling around the sharp corner with Lucy-Land Rover-of-no-lock into the car park and found a parking slot amongst the mix of battered professional surfers vans and gleaming holidaymakers cars, before setting off across the soft yielding sands to walk away from the busy village and find a spot to call our own far along the beach under the dunes.
+We parked at the bottom of the hill struggling around the sharp corner with Lucy-Land Rover-of-no-lock into the car park.
+Thanfully we found a parking slot amongst the mix of battered professional surfers vans and gleaming holidaymakers cars, before setting off across the soft yielding sands to walk away from the busy village and find a spot to call our own far along the beach under the dunes

 Picnic on the sands

-The first of the big rolling waves of the winter storms were starting to breeze across the bay, trailing plumes of vapour and defying the summer soft surfers to conquer their heights and it was such a contrast to our last visit when we had enjoyed and Indian Summer at Sennen Cove and the night of Charles birthday when we enjoyed Lobster and a Sunset at Ben’s at Sennen but such is the stuff of memories!
+The first of the big rolling waves of the winter storms were starting to breeze across the bay, trailing plumes of vapour and defying the summer soft surfers to conquer their heights.
+Such a contrast to our last visit when we had enjoyed and Indian Summer at Sennen Cove and the night of Charles birthday when we enjoyed Lobster and a Sunset at Ben’s at Sennen but such is the stuff of memories!

-I’m always drawn down to the shore line at some point on a visit to a beach but Charles is content to snooze and read in his sandy picnic cocoon so I crouched amongst the beguiling sea scented vapour to try for a few snaps until I was “rescued” by a concerned golden retriever with a long earnest fate.
-The dog was quite right of course and as I stepped back a waves shot a shallow skim of water over the sands just where I had been.
+I’m always drawn down to the shore line at some point on a visit to a beach but Charles is always content to snooze and read in his sandy picnic cocoon.
+So I was alone as I crouched amongst the beguiling sea scented vapour to try for a few snaps.

 We wandered up into the village again and spent a few minutes exploring the half moon of the harbour, neatly stacked with fishing pots with a few small fishing boats pulled up on the slipway and steep lifeboat slipway, where work was going on to preserve the lifeboat slip ready for the serious business of winter when the lifeboat may have to be launched into treacherous storm.